Kylon99/AlternativePlay/README.md

 ## Changelog

+### 0.4.1
+- Added behavior to show tracker positions when selecting

 ### 0.4.0
 - Added new options to use trackers for saber positions without the need for OpenVR Input Emulator
 - Added option to enable or disable hand switching in Beat Spear